Connecticut River Blueway

 Essex & Old Lyme, Connecticut

-The charming New England town of Essex is known for the Griswold Inn, a 235-year-old tavern, and the informative Connecticut River Museum on the waterfront.
+The charming New England town of Essex is known for the Griswold Inn, a tavern that opened in 1776, and the informative Connecticut River Museum on the waterfront.
 Essex makes an excellent base for exploring the lively and historic communities at the mouth of the Connecticut River.